jillesblokker/level-up-dashboard/README.md

    - Some image loading warnings in development mode
    - Working on migrating from `images.domains` to `images.remotePatterns`

+4. Mobile Issues:
+   - Realm may not load correctly on mobile devices, showing only empty tiles and character
+   - City/Town loading can sometimes fail on first attempt
+   - Mystery tile events need implementation
+   - Achievement modals may not show up consistently

+5. Image Loading:
+   - Some images may fail to load initially, requiring a refresh
+   - Image optimization warnings in development mode

+6. Performance:
+   - Large maps may cause performance issues on slower devices
+   - Initial load time can be slow due to asset loading

 ## Getting Started

 ```bash